Peng-Rao/SE4HPC_notes/main.typ

 - *Each worker* has a *queue*.
 - When *queues* are *full* the dispatcher drops the incoming requests to keep high performance (optimize scalability and performance by sacrificing availability).
 - Dispatcher balances the workload among available workers according to specific policies.

+== Three-Tier Architecture
+*Three-tier architecture* is a well-established software application architecture that organizes applications into three logical and physical computing tiers:
+- The *presentation tier*, or user interface;
+- The *application tier*, where data is processed;
+- The *data tier*, where application data is stored and managed.

+=== Benefits
+The chief benefit of three-tier architecture is its logical and physical separation of functionality.
+Each tier can run on a separate operating system and server platform - for example, web server, application server, database server -that best fits its functional requirements.
+And each tier runs on at least one dedicated server hardware or virtual server, so the services of each tier can be customized and optimized without impacting the other tiers.
+Other benefits include:
+- *Faster development*: Because each tier can be developed simultaneously by different teams, an organization can bring the application to market faster.
+And programmers can use the latest and best languages and tools for each tier.
+- *Improved scalability*: Any tier can be scaled independently of the others as needed.
+- *Improved reliability*: An outage in one tier is less likely to impact the availability or performance of the other tiers.
+- *Improved security*: Because the presentation tier and data tier can't communicate directly, a well-designed application tier can function as an internal firewall, preventing SQL injections and other malicious exploits.

+== Microservice architectural style
+The microservice architectural style is an approach to developing a single application as a suite of *small services*, each running in its own process and communicating *lightweight mechanisms*, often an HTTP resource API.

+=== Benefits
+There are two main benefits:
+- *Technology heterogeneity*. *Each service uses its own technology stack*.
+The technology stack can be selected to fit the task best (e.g. data analysis vs video streaming).
+The teams can experiment with new technologies within a single microservice (e.g. we can deploy two versions and do A/B testing).
+Also, no unnecessary dependencies or libraries for each service.
+- *Scaling.
+Each microservice can be scaled independently*.
+Also, identified bottlenecks can be addressed directly.
+Parts of the system that do not represent bottlenecks can remain simple and unscaled.

+== Event-Driven Architecture
+An *Event-Driven Architecture* uses *events to trigger and communicate between decoupled services* and is common in modern applications built with microservices.
+An event is a change in state, or an update, like an item being placed in a shopping cart on an e-commerce website.
+Events can either carry the state (the item purchased, its price, and a delivery address) or events can be identifiers (a notification that an order was shipped).

+Often it's called *publish-subscribe* (publish is the event generation, and subscribe is the declaration of the interest).

+=== Benefits
+- *Very common in modern development practices* (e.g. continuous integration and deployment, such as GitHub Actions).
+- *Easy addition/deletion of components* (publishers and subscribers are decoupled; the event dispatcher handles this dynamic set).

+=== Problems
+- *Potential scalability problems* (the event dispatcher may become a bottleneck under high workload).
+- *Ordering of events* (not guaranteed, not straightforward).

+Other characteristics of this architecture:
+- The messages and the events are *asynchronous*.
+- Computation is *reactive* (driven by receipt of message).
+- *Destination* of messages determined by receiver, not sender (location/identity abstraction).
+- *Loose coupling* (senders and receivers added without reconfiguration).
+- *Flexible* communication means (one-to-many, many-to-one, many-to-many).

+Some examples of relevant technologies are: `Apache Kafka` and `RabbitMQ`.

+#example("Apache Kafka")[
+  Kafka is a framework for the event-driven paradigm:
+  - Includes primitives to create *event produces* and *consumers* and a runtime infrastructure to handle *event transfer* from producers to consumers.
+  - *Stores events* durably and reliably.
+  - Allow consumers to process events as they occur or retrospectively.
+  These services are offered in a distributed, highly scalable, elastic, fault-tolerant, and secure manner.

+  #figure(
+    image("figures/Kafka-architecture.jpg", width: 70%),
+    caption: [ Kafka architecture (the ZooKeeper is a "health manager") ], )
+]